vaughnteegarden/slate/source/includes/_moduleref.md

 ### Method: signOrderUpdates

-In environments where transactions can take a very long time (minutes to tens of minutes), this method provides a way to subscribe and be notified of transaction success.
+In environments where transactions can take a very long time (minutes to tens of minutes) to return a status, this method provides a way to subscribe and be notified of transaction status updates.

 Method signature: `session.buyOrder( entity_id, order_id, [callback or interface] )`